duraaaa/SJTU-course-notes/CS359 Computer Architecture (A)/Chap 1.md

 where,

 - $P$ : proportion of running time affected by optimization.
-- $S$ : total speedup ratio.
+- $S$ : total speedup ratio.（总加速比）
-- $s$ : the speedup ratio in a part, $s = n$ in parallelization conditions.
+- $s$ : the speedup ratio in a part（可加速部分加速比）, $s = n$ in parallelization conditions.

 *Amdahl's Law* requires extremely parallel code to take advantage of large multi-processors.

-*Amdahl's Law* is not suitable for the quantity-extensible problem.
+*Amdahl's Law* is not suitable for *the quantity-extensible problem*（规模可扩展问题）.

 > **Little's Law** is a theorem that determines the average number of items in a stationary queuing system based on the average waiting time of an item within a system and the average number of items arriving at the system per unit of time.
 > $$